 About The Congress

-- Three days of more than 35 seminars, roundtable discussions, expert panels and keynote addresses featuring leading experts discussing a wide array of Theology of the Body-related themes and topics such as art and culture, Creed and catechesis,
+Three days of more than 30 seminars, roundtable discussions, expert panels and keynote addresses featuring leading experts discussing a wide array of Theology of the Body-related themes and topics such as art and culture, Creed and catechesis;

-- A luncheon and two dinners, as well as artistic performances and a special awards presentation honoring individuals who have shown excellence in promotion and understanding of Theology of the Body;
+Two breakfasts, a luncheon and two dinners, as well as networking and a special awards presentation honoring individuals who have shown excellence in promotion and understanding of Theology of the Body;

-- A chance for spiritual growth through Eucharistic adoration, reconciliation and daily mass, including a special mass offered by the chairman of our Episcopal Advisory Board, Justin Cardinal Rigali of Philadelphia.
+A chance for spiritual growth through Eucharistic adoration, reconciliation and daily mass at the Basilica Cathedral of SS Peter and Paul.